Wing

 Wing Today

 Wing graduated from X to become an independent Alphabet business in July 2018.
-Since then, the team has launched a first-of-its-kind, on-demand service on three continents, delivering everything from medicine and library books, to hot coffees and fresh cookies in Australia, Finland, and the United States.
-The team has conducted more than 400,000 commercial flights, and its fastest real-world delivery time so far is 2 minutes and 47 seconds.
+Since then, the team has launched a first-of-its-kind, on-demand service on three continents, delivering everything from medicine and library books, to hot coffees and fresh cookies, and even blood samples in Australia, Europe and the United Kingdom, and the United States.
+The team has conducted more than 500,000 commercial flights, and its fastest real-world delivery time so far is 2 minutes and 47 seconds.